algorithm-ninja/task-maker/README.md

 If you want to enable the optimization remember to put `-DCMAKE_BUILD_TYPE=Release` to the `cmake` command.

+Note that the build system uses Hunter for managing the dependencies, in some cases you may find a new directory in your home called `.hunter`, to prevent this you can add `-DHUNTER_ROOT=/some/path` to the cmake command.

 ## Arch Linux
 If you are using Arch Linux you may want to install task-maker from the AUR:
 [task-maker](https://aur.archlinux.org/packages/task-maker)